hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-09-carpentrycon-call.md

 > Greg Wilson's Keynote was the deepest moment of the conference.

-> Hearing Tracy Teal articulate her vision for the growth of the Carpentries definitely stuck in my mind
+> Hearing Tracy Teal articulate her vision for the growth of The Carpentries definitely stuck in my mind

 > Anelda's keynote [with the South African Taskforce] was a truly inspirational event - thank you!